xrdocs/automation/_tutorials/using-cisco-wae-for-simulating-networks-from-crosswork-optimization-engine.md

 ---
 published: true
 date: '2021-08-23 14:43 +0800'
+title: >-
-title: Using Cisco WAE for simulating networks from Crosswork Optimization Engine
+  Using Cisco WAE to run simulation on network models from Crosswork Optimization Engine
 author: Fung Lim
 excerpt: >-
-  Crosswork Optimization Engine provides a RESTCONF based API which allows for the real-time network model to be retrieved.
+  The Crosswork Optimization Engine provides a RESTCONF based API which allows for the real-time network model to be retrieved.
 The Optimization Engine and WAN Automation Engine uses the same schema which allows network models to be used interchangeably across the two platforms, allowing for a multitude of capacity management use cases to be addressed by these two products.
 tags:
   - Crosswork
   - Crosswork Optimization Engine